 Research TRI administers the TRI Fellowship, an endowed fellowship program that supports several dozen master's and doctoral students conducting natural and social science research in the tropics each year.
 Following the mission of TRI, these research projects are typically interdisciplinary and problem-oriented and cover a wide range of issues concerning the management and conservation of tropical resources.
 TRI also administers a small grants program focused on Sri Lanka.
-More information on both programs can be found on the Web site: http://environment.yale.edu/tri.
+More information on both programs can be found at http://tri.yale.edu.